Course Program

 0855-0900 | Introduction to the day | Dr. Julinor Bacani & Dr. Steve Gorombey | ||

-0900-1000 | Adrenocortical nodules: updates and practical tools to diagnostic work-up | Dr. Martin Hyrcza | “1.
-To highlight the importance of the examination of the background adrenal cortex in the diagnosis of cortical lesions.
-To review the spectrum of aldosterone-producing lesions and the new HISTALDO classification.
-To review the indications for the use of CYP11B2 immunohistochemistry.” | |
+0900-1000 | Adrenocortical nodules: updates and practical tools to diagnostic work-up | Dr. Martin Hyrcza | 1.
+Recognize the importance of the examination of the background adrenal cortex in the diagnosis of cortical lesions.
+2. Describe the spectrum of aldosterone-producing lesions and the new HISTALDO classification.
+3. List the indications for the use of CYP11B2 immunohistochemistry. | |

-1000-1100 | Pheochromocytoma and Paraganglioma – updates, diagnostic approaches, and reporting recommendations | Dr. Anthony Gill | “1.
-Understand the strongly hereditary basis of phaeochromocytoma / paraganglioma Understand the concepts of risk and malignancy in phaeochromocytoma / paraganglioma Understand the differences between cauda equina NET and classical paraganglioma Understand the differences between CoGNET and classical paraganglioma” | |
+1000-1100 | Pheochromocytoma and Paraganglioma – updates, diagnostic approaches, and reporting recommendations | Dr. Anthony Gill | 1.
+Recognize the strongly hereditary basis of phaeochromocytoma / paraganglioma 2.
+Describe the concepts of risk and malignancy in phaeochromocytoma / paraganglioma 3.
+List the differences between cauda equina NET and classical paraganglioma 4.
+List the differences between CoGNET and classical paraganglioma | |

 1100-1115 | Coffee Break | KC 200 Galleria South | ||

-1115-1215 | Medullary thyroid carcinoma and other uncommon thyroid neoplasms | Dr. William C. Faquin | “1.
-Know the most common molecular alteration in medullary thyroid carcinomas is a mutation of the RET gene.
-Know that C-cell hyperplasia is a histologic feature associated with inherited forms of medullary thyroid carcinoma.
-Understand that the gene fusion ETV6::NTRK is characteristic of secretory carcinomas and may allow targeted therapy” | |
+1115-1215 | Medullary thyroid carcinoma and other uncommon thyroid neoplasms | Dr. William C. Faquin | 1.
+List the most common molecular alteration in medullary thyroid carcinomas and recognize that it is a mutation of the RET gene.
+2. Recognize that C-cell hyperplasia is a histologic feature associated with inherited forms of medullary thyroid carcinoma.
+3. Recognize that the gene fusion ETV6::NTRK is characteristic of secretory carcinomas and may allow targeted therapy | |

 1215-1230 | Closing Remarks |